Someone recently emailed me, asking if I could make their website accessible.

 Further, if this potential client had any forms (e.g. newsletter sign up form, registration form, etc.), those forms would have needed programmatic labels and I don’t know if this would be possible.

-It should be noted that I don’t have a SquareSpace website so I cannot experiment with all of their features but from their accessibility policy and support response, it’s clear they’re not the Web Content Accessibility Guidelines (WCAG).
+It should be noted that I don’t have a SquareSpace website so I cannot experiment with all of their features but from their accessibility policy and support response, but it’s clear they’re not in full conformance with the Web Content Accessibility Guidelines (WCAG) 2.0 AA.
 I recommend creating a self-hosted website so that you can fully control and customize code.